HaiderAli777/HaiderAli777/README.md

 ---

 Dedicated to building innovative and scalable web applications, I have worked on multiple full-stack MERN projects.
 I am passionate about clean code, efficient architecture, and seamless user experiences.
-My expertise includes third-party integrations such as Payment Gateways (Stripe, PayPal, Razorpay), Authentication (Auth0), Social Media Integration, and Google Maps.
+My expertise includes third-party integrations such as Payment Gateways (Stripe).

 📍 I'm based in Pakistan
 📧 You can contact me at **ha7325897@gmail.com**